nataliakiselev/agency-app-backend/README.md

 ## Description

-The back end of a full-stack (MERN) application.It is written with express, with use of native node functionality for file management.
+The back end of a full-stack (MERN) application.
+It is written with express, with use of native node functionality for file management.
 Auth is handled with JWT to the front-end.
 Encryption using bcrypt.
 A complete REST api feeds the front end application and in production this acts as the file server.
+AWS S3 service used for handling images in live demo.
 The front end app can be found here: https://github.com/nataliakiselev/agency-app-backend

 Deployed to Heroku (React frontend hosted on Firebase):